elatov/elatov.github.io/_posts/2014-03-27-rhcsa-rhce-chapter-14-web-services.md

     ---

-We can see that it&#8217;s a self signed certificate.
+We can see that it's a self signed certificate.

 ## Squid Web Proxy